FinnNahon/finnnahon.github.io/content/posts/the_emerald_of_the_equator.md

 ## seeing friends in canggu

 We decided to return to the business of Bali's inner west coast and settled in Canggu.
-Here, we managed to catch up with two friends we had made in Ubud, and we all visited Tanah Lot (a temple in the ocean) together.
+Here, we managed to catch up with two friends we had made in Ubud, and we all visited Tanah Lot together.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54221864893_859e826ba2_h.jpg" width="750px" alt="Jade, Mely and Gianpa at Tanah Lot">